Caresse Crosby: Political and artistic activity

-Although Bert was often drunk and infrequently home, Caresse did not lack for company.
-She extended an invitation to Salvador Dalí and his wife, who were long-term guests, during which he wrote much of his autobiography.
-In 1934, Dalí and his wife Gala attended a masquerade party in New York, hosted for them by Crosby.
+Although Young was often drunk and infrequently home, Crosby did not lack for company.
+She extended an invitation to Salvador Dalí and his wife Gala, who became long-term guests, during which he wrote much of his autobiography.
+In 1934, Dalí and his wife attended a masquerade party in New York, hosted for them by Crosby.
 Other visitors included Max Ernst, Buckminster Fuller, Stuart Kaiser, Henry Miller, Anaïs Nin, Ezra Pound, and other friends from her time in Paris.
 She had a brief affair with Fuller during this time.
-By 1941, having divorced Bert, Caresse moved to live in Washington, D.C. full-time, where she owned a home at 2008 Q Street NW from 1937 to 1950, and she opened the Caresse Crosby Modern Art Gallery, what was then the city's only modern art gallery, at 1606 Twentieth Street, near Dupont Circle.
+By 1941, having finally divorced Young, Crosby moved to live in Washington, D.C. full-time, where she owned a home at 2008 Q Street NW from 1937 to 1950, and she opened the Caresse Crosby Modern Art Gallery, what was then the city's only modern art gallery, at 1606 Twentieth Street, near Dupont Circle.
+Crosby planned to open the “World Gallery of Art” at Delphi in Greece to establish a capital for her peace organization, Citizens of the World.
+She was already a collector of American artist Joseph Glasco’s works and she approached Glasco’s art dealer Catherine Viviano to include fourteen works by Glasco with 100 other drawings by Miro, Picasso, Calder, and others.
+The plan was never realized and the fate of the drawings is not known.

-In December, 1943, she wrote Henry Miller to ask if he had heard about her gallery and asked if he would be interested in exhibiting some of his paintings there.
+In December, 1943, she wrote Henry Miller to ask if he had heard about her gallery, and if he would be interested in exhibiting some of his paintings there.
 In 1944, she spent some time with him at his home in Big Sur and later opened his first one-man art show at her gallery.